 Introduction - Synonymy - Distribution - Description - Life Cycle - Hosts - Damage - Management - Selected References

-The yellowmargined leaf beetle, Microtheca ochroloma Stål, is a pest of cruciferous crops and was first recorded in the United States from Mobile, Alabama, in March 1947, where it was found feeding on turnip, cabbage, collard, mustard, and radish (Chamberlin and Tippin 1949).
-It can devastate high value crops such as mizuna and mibuna (Japanese leafy vegetables), napa cabbage, turnip and watercress (Bowers 2003).
+The yellowmargined leaf beetle, Microtheca ochroloma Stål, is a pest of cruciferous crops.
+It was first recorded in the United States from Mobile, Alabama, in March 1947, feeding on turnip, cabbage, collard, mustard, and radish (Chamberlin and Tippin 1949).
+It can devastate high value crops, such as mizuna and mibuna (Japanese leafy vegetables), napa cabbage, turnip and watercress (Bowers 2003).

 Figure 1.
 Adult yellowmargined leaf beetle, Microtheca ochroloma Stål.
 Photograph by J. Castner, University of Florida.

 Bosq (1938) reported the destruction of 500 ha of turnips in Argentina.
 Chamberlin and Tippins (1949) reported Alabama infestations on garden plantings of cabbage, collard, mustard, turnip, and radish.
 They found no damage to commercial plantings, but the potential on these crops is apparent (Woodruff 1974).

 While some previous authors listed Microtheca punctigera Achard as a synonym of Microtheca ochroloma, Jolivet, who revised the genus Microtheca in 1950 and included 14 species, recognized both as distinct species on the basis of genitalic differences.
 No other synonyms are listed in the literature (Woodruff 1974).
 Arnett (2000) lists two species of Microtheca in the United States, but only Microtheca ochroloma is of economic importance.

 Outside the United States, the yellowmargined leaf beetle is found in several South American countries (Argentina, Brazil, Chile, and Uruguay) where it is native (Woodruff 1974).